 I cannot doubt the truth of that utterance which the greatest of poets delivered with all the seeming of an oracle: “The part of life we really live is small.”
 For all the rest of existence is not life, but merely time.
 Vices beset us and surround us on every side, and they do not permit us to rise anew and lift up our eyes for the discernment of truth, but they keep us down when once they have overwhelmed us and we are chained to lust.
 Their victims are never allowed to return to their true selves; if ever they chance to find some release, like the waters of the deep sea which continue to heave even after the storm is past, they are tossed about and no rest from their lusts abides.

-When you think about the reason most of us want to get wealthy, you will see it’s not for the money it’s for the time.
+The language of wealth is time.
+The reason most of us want to get wealthy is for freedom of time.
 We want a clean schedule.
-We want other people to do the things we don’t want to do.
-We want to spend money to buy time.
+We want to say no to things we don’t want to do.
+In essence, we want to spend money to buy time.

 Time is one of the most under-appreciated mental models, and yet it applies to every situation.